Fatima367/Python_Assignments/OpenAI_AgentsSDK_Assignments/05_assignment/README.md

 ### Assignment

-Assignment for this week is to re-create the same **Bank Agent** mini project that I showed you in the last class.
+Assignment for this week is to re-create the same **Bank Agent** mini project that was showed in the last class.

 #### ✅ Make sure your project includes: